Last updated 21st November 2022

 Dealing with factors that might exclude people will demonstrate the values we’re standing for, as well as helping to create a stronger showing on picket lines.

 Many people can’t stand comfortably for long periods.
 This is true in terms of disability accommodation, but it’s also significant for people who wouldn’t class themselves as disabled.
-Seating is available outside and inside the Chaplaincy for those who may need to rest.
+Seating is available in neutral spaces.
 Folding and lightweight chairs may also provide a solution on the pickets themselves.

 As a general principle, talk to disabled members about what it would be useful to do: the answers will depend a lot on the site and the people involved.
 Don’t fall into the widespread error of thinking about obvious, visible motor disabilities (wheelchair access provision etc) and leaving it at that.

 There is a detailed guidance document prepared by Sheffield UCU on autism and striking, compiled by members, with advice both for branch organisers and for autistic strikers themselves.

 The aim of a picket is to cause disruption, work stoppage, and inconvenience.
 Avoiding these is no excuse to cross a picket and exemptions will be very rare.
 However, there may be occasions where it is necessary to make exceptions.
 Clinicians, including welfare counsellors, are permitted to keep their clinical commitments (see UCU guidance).
 Students who need to access advice and counselling should be made to feel comfortable to do so.
 Students commonly access counselling via the Graduate Centre entrance on Bancroft Road and in the Garrod Building at Whitechapel.
 Please bear this in mind when engaging with students.